 runGuid property

-If the externalized properties belongs contained in this externalProperties object are associated with a single run object (§3.14) theRun, and if theRun contains an automationDetails.guid property (§3.14.3, §3.16.5), the externalProperties object MAY contain a property named runGuid whose value is a GUID-valued string (§3.5.4) that equals theRun.automationDetails.guid.
+If the externalized properties contained in this externalProperties object are associated with a single run object (§3.14) theRun, and if theRun contains an automationDetails.guid property (§3.14.3, §3.16.5), the externalProperties object MAY contain a property named runGuid whose value is a GUID-valued string (§3.5.4) that equals theRun.automationDetails.guid.
 Otherwise (that is, if this externalProperties object is associated with more than one run object, or if theRun does not define automationDetails.guid), then runGuid SHALL be absent.

 The property value properties